- HIV tests are recommended for everyone.

 Different test sites as well as different states have their own rules.
 Find out if the test is free, and who will have access to the results before you go to get tested.

 Where Can I Get Tested?

-This website has a feature where you can type in your zip code, and get the names and addresses of testing locations near you.
-It's sponsored by the Centers for Disease Control and Prevention (CDC).
+You can get tested at your primary care provider’s office or at a local testing center.
+If you live in the US, find a local testing center near you on the CDC HIV testing resource site.
+This site has a feature where you can type in your zip code, and get the names and addresses of testing locations near you.
+It’s sponsored by the Centers for Disease Control and Prevention (CDC).